 Todd's stunning teaching memoir, "Can't Wait to Get There.
 Can't Wait to Leave," at corkscrew turns hilarious, heartwarming, and even heartbreaking, about the most remarkable moments of his teaching career, was published by Stairway Press in 2014.
-The memoir is a candidate for the 2015 Thurber Prize for American Humor and the 2015 McMath Book Award.
+The memoir was a candidate for the 2015 Thurber Prize for American Humor and, currently, the 2015 McMath Book Award.

 In the summer of 2015, Todd was named head of the "Trailblazers" Career Preparatory Program at Cumberland Academy of Georgia, a school for students, grades 4 to 12, with moderate to profound learning disorders, where he will guide at-risk high school students in academic, vocational, and social development.